rbind/apreshill/content/authors/alison/_index.md

 superuser: true
 ---

 I am a data scientist and professional educator, currently at RStudio.
 I am an international keynote speaker, award-winning educator, and co-author of the book [*blogdown: Creating Websites with R Markdown*](https://bookdown.org/yihui/blogdown/).
-I love creating unique platforms for sharing knowledge and data-driven insights, from websites to workshops and everything in between.
+I love creating unique platforms for sharing knowledge and data-driven insights, from websites to presentations and everything in between.
 I am known for being a compassionate leader and enthusiastic collaborator, and for making user-facing experiences that engage and delight.